Phase One of OCM

 Define: Organizational Change Management

 Organizational change management (OCM) involves helping an organization’s employees, customers, managers or external parties to accept, adapt and become proficient in a new solution that the organization is implementing.
 A new solution can include new business processes, new systems or technology, M&A, new products, company expansion, reorganization, new company vision, culture changes, etc.

 The people that will be impacted by the new solution are referred to as impacted stakeholders or impacted end-users.
 These are the individuals and groups that need to be communicated with, engaged, trained, coached, educated and supported while the change is being implemented (and afterwards) to ensure that the change is successful, especially from a UX (user experience) perspective.

-The first phase in the change management process involves conducting a series of change assessments to understand the scope, scale, impacts and overall nature of the change, as well as identifying the stakeholders and employees that will be impacted by the change.
+The first phase in the change management process involves conducting a series of change assessments to understand the scope, scale, impacts and overall nature of the project.
+It also includes the change management impact assessment to identify the changes occurring, who they’re impacting and how.
+Additionally, the phase 1 OCM assessment phase includes, identifying the stakeholders and employees that will be impacted by the change.

 Change Management Process: Phase 1

-Your findings from these change assessments are essential, as they will provide output and insights for you to develop your change management strategies, tools, and plans for communicating and engaging with impacted end-users.
+Your findings from these OCM assessments are essential, as they will provide output and insights for you to develop your change management strategies, tools, and plans for communicating and engaging with impacted end-users.